miayaaa/ai-cost-analyst/README.md

 Plot average monthly credits used per warehouse.

-Show credit usage trends for WH_A in May.
+Show bar chart of credits used by WH_A in May.

+Compare WH_A and WH_B in May using bar chart.

-Show monthly bar chart for WH_B
+Show line chart for WH_A in April.